rjdean123/rjdean123.github.io/about/index.md

 * Aside from school and work, I'm usually working on a project of some sort on the side to sharpen my skills and/or make useful things.
 Examples include:
 	* An Android application that scraped grades off of my high school's grade reporting website for easier mobile digestion
 	* An Android background service that pauses the music in my headphones when someone in the vicinity addresses me by name
-	* A Google cardboard virtual reality game
+	* A Google Cardboard virtual reality game
 	* A Twitter hashtag tracking tool using Python
 	* Some simple apps and utilities using iOS, Ruby on Rails, and node.js with Express
-* For some more detail on some of these projects and a couple more, check out the projects page on this site, or my github.
+* For more details on some of these projects and a couple more, check out the projects page on this site, or my github.